JunMa11/MICCAI-Reproducibility-Checklist/README.md

 # 2. Code checklist for machine learning-based MICCAI papers
 >A template README.md for code accompanying a Machine Learning-based MICCAI paper, which is built on [paperswithcode/releasing-research-code](https://github.com/paperswithcode/releasing-research-code).
 >
->Dataset, preprocessing, posting processing sections are added because these parts are very important to reproduce the results in medical image analysis community.
+>Dataset, preprocessing, and posting processing sections are added because these parts are very important to reproduce the results in medical image analysis community.

 This repository is the official implementation of [My Paper Title](TBA).

->Optional: include a graphic explaining your approach/main result, bibtex entry, link to demos, blog posts and tutorials
+>Optional: include a graphic explaining your approach/main result, bibtex entry, and link to demos, blog posts and tutorials

 ## Environments and Requirements